hassenius/refarch-jee-customerorder/tutorial/DevOps/DevOps.md

 In this exercise we will go through the steps of creating a pipeline in Jenkins running on ICp.
 The pipeline will compile the code from source, build and push docker image and deploy the application on Kubernetes.

+Jenkins will be installed from the ICp Application Catalog, and only minimal configuration will be required to be able to build and deploy the CustomerOrderServices application.

+The pipeline steps will be provided to Jenkins from a Jenkinsfile in github each build, meaning that also the pipeline configuration is under version control.

 # Setup

 ### Install and access Jenkins